fjarri-attic/pyfft/doc/source/index.rst

    :param normalize: whether to normalize inverse FFT so that IFFT(FFT(signal)) == signal.
           If equals to ``False``, IFFT(FFT(signal)) == signal * x * y * z.

+   :param scale: if set, the result of forward transform will be multiplied by ``scale``,
+          and the result of backward transform will be divided by ``scale``.

    :param wait_for_finish: boolean variable, which tells whether it is necessary to wait
           on stream after scheduling all FFT kernels.